 Crackers/breads/breadsticks: Again, use what you want here – unlike other sections here you could get away with just picking one type and sticking with it but I like using at least three different types to give your board more texture.
 For crackers think thin wholewheat crackers, seeded crackers, salted crackers, small crackers, large crackers etc.

-For bread use a nice crusty baguette sliced thin and another bread or two that are visually very different, such as a thinly sliced rye bread, this gorgeous tomato bread, etc. Breadsticks aren’t really that different – you can use some long grissini to add height to your board but I prefer the more bite-sized mini grissini, and some twisted or thick or herbed breadsticks.
+For bread use a nice crusty baguette sliced thin and another bread or two that are visually very different, such as a thinly sliced rye bread, this gorgeous tomato bread, etc. Breadsticks aren’t really that different – you can use some long grissini in small bowl or glass to add height to your board but I prefer the more bite-sized mini grissini, and some twisted or thick or herbed breadsticks.

 Pickles/olives: here, variety is the name of the game, use at least three and preferably five types depending on what size board you are making.
 For olives, consider whether you’d like to use stoned or with stones – I like adding stoned olives to be eaten with cheese, especially Spanish cheeses, and with stones as more of a tasty palate cleanser.

 Good pickles to use include something hot (pickled peperoncino, Basque peppers, or jalapeños), gherkins, onions, mini eggplants, white asparagus, peppers, etc. and for a beautiful Fall vegetarian charcuterie board, maybe some quick pickled pumpkin?